 NUMBER OF WOMEN : 50

-The Women Centre in Khader began as a residential cum empowerment program.
+The Women Centre in Khader began as a residential cum empowerment programme.
 As time passed and working towards women’s empowerment we realised that the best way to gain the trust of women was by reaching out to their children.
-We found a new building in 2007, that was perfect for a small residential centre, a vocational centre and the roof top was used for an after-school support programme for children, in line with the education programs run by Project WHY.
+We found a new building in 2007, that was perfect for a small residential centre, a vocational centre and the roof top was used for an after-school support programme for children, in line with the education programmes run by Project WHY.
 However, in 2008, when the two women residing in Project WHY left to lead a normal life; the residential program was discontinued.